 : a market situation in which each of a few producers affects but does not control the market.

 Not all oligopolies are cartels, but all cartels are oligopolies.
 Back to Merriam-Webster, the dictionary defines a cartel as “a combination of independent commercial or industrial enterprises designed to limit competition or fix prices.”
-Semantics aside, many Midwest and eastern states are rolling out medical or adult use marijuana laws that usually lock in a grower oligopoly, or cartel.
+Semantics aside, many Midwestern and eastern states are rolling out medical or adult use marijuana laws that usually lock in a grower oligopoly, or cartel.

 Some agricultural markets, like that of West Coast cannabis, are made up of collective farmers, who sometimes pool resources and industry power, but rarely consolidate.
 Collective farming models generate more diverse economies and products for the commercial market while still providing for safety regulations for consumers.

 However, as long as oligopolies exist in US states such as Florida, New York, Ohio, Pennsylvania, Minnesota, Illinois, soon Utah, and the entire nation of Canada, black markets will thrive, innocent citizens will remain criminals, and patients will keep leaving these places for western states like Colorado, California or Oregon that have freer (or ish) markets.

 Traditionally, in the more competitive West Coast markets, no grower was able to dominate market share that it wasn’t capable of rightfully earning.
 A glut of growers meant a glut of competition that spawned competitive breeding, giving the region some of the most genetically diverse cannabis in the world, and illuminating the therapeutic qualities of different varieties of the plant.

 There is truly enough money for everyone — it almost literally grows on these trees — but when oligopoly is law, nobody is more maligned than the chronic and the terminally ill.
 There are a lot of reasons cultivation oligopolies are bad for humans, economies and the world’s ecosystem, but here are just five.